 Hebden Census 1871 - Age Profiles

 The following chart shows the percentage of the population over a given age.
 It gives an indication of mortality rates and life expectancy.
-The indication from these figure is almost 60% of the population were now living beyond their teens, with 50% surviving until 23.
+The indication from these figures is that 57% of the population were now living beyond their teens, with 50% surviving until 23.
 The average age was 25.

 Hebden Census 1871 - Surnames

 A number of family names dominate the census, but less so than in previous years, with six surnames being shared by a quarter of the population.
 The following surnames occur ten or more times in the census.
 This table can be sorted by clicking on a column heading.

 As with the previous census, an attempt has been made to record the occupation for the whole population.
 Some people record more than one occupation, especially the farmers with small holdings.
 If a farmer works in the lead mining industry, for example, both his employments will be included in the statistics below, but this will not have a significant effect on the figures.

 159 people, or 44% of the population, are recorded as having no paid occupation or are scholars.
 All those without such occupation are children, wives, a few young daughters, a few retirees, and a pauper.

 The main occupations recorded relate to the textile industry, the lead mining industry, and farming.
 The following figures indicate the occupations that can be definitively assigned to an industry - the stonemasons and carpenters, for example, could also have been working at the mines.